algolia/algolia-react-boilerplate/README.md

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Carousels</h3>

+You can turn on sorts by going to `config/featuresConfig` and setting the `default` value of `shouldHaveCarousels` to true.

+You can configure your carousels by going to `config/carouselConfig`.
+Each carousel is powered by filtering on the attributes defined in this configuration.

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Recommend</h3>

+TBD

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Styling</h3>

+You can adjust all of the styling of this application by adjusting anything found in the `scss` folder.
+It is recommended to start with the `mixin` folder.

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Demo Guide</h3>

+The demo guide is opened by clicking on the three dots in the top right of the application and serves to guide the user through the features available in the app.

+It is all defined and adjusted in `config/demoGuideConfig` and is self described.

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Languages</h3>